apocalyptech/bl3mayhem/README.md

 Changelog
 ---------

+2022-08-01
+ - Updated to use the new-style [BLIMP Tags](https://github.com/apple1417/blcmm-parsing/tree/master/blimp) for metadata, when generating modfiles.

 2021-06-28
  - Mayhem 11 *actually* takes stats from the M10 values, even though the *visual* reporting in the Mayhem Mode selection screen takes them from